damray/rust-ai-proxy/README.md

 ## 📣 TODO

-* [ ] Add support for streaming responses from Ollama via SSE
 * [ ] Add retry & timeout policy for model and AIRS requests
 * [ ] Add unit tests and error tracing
+* [ ] Find the correct way to bypass the tls inspection during the cargo build to download prerequisite mod
 ---

 ## 🤝 Contributing